What is Pupil Premium funding?

 - The pupil premium is a new form of funding, in addition to main school funding, to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 - The Pupil Premium is allocated to schools and it is for schools to decide how the funding will be spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-The funding is allocated to schools per FSM pupil and was £900 per child in 2013/14 with a smaller amount for children who have a parent working in the armed services.
-In 2014/15 the amount increased to £1,300 for FSM pupils and £1,900 for Looked After Children.
+The funding is allocated to schools per FSM pupil and is £1385 per pupil from Reception to Year 6.
+This figure increases to £2410 per pupil if a child is adopted, has a special guardianship order or is in local authority care.

 - Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.